Top 5 This Week

 Hot Springs is one of the most unusual national parks in the system — the park protects 47 thermal springs that produce 700,000 gallons of 143°F water daily, and it sits entirely within the city of Hot Springs rather than in a remote wilderness setting.
 Bathhouse Row, the park’s historic centerpiece, is a National Historic Landmark containing eight neoclassical bathhouses built between 1892 and 1923 when Hot Springs was a major destination for wealthy visitors seeking therapeutic bathing.

-Two bathhouses still operate for bathing: the Buckstaff, which has been continuously operating since 1912, offers traditional thermal bathing services in its original early 20th-century format.
-The Quapaw Baths and Spa, renovated in the 21st century, offers contemporary spa experiences in a beautifully restored historic building.
-Several other bathhouses have been converted to other uses — the Fordyce houses the park visitor center with an excellent interpretation of the park’s cultural history.
+Two bathhouses still operate for bathing: the Buckstaff, continuously operating since 1912, keeps traditional thermal bathing alive in its original early 20th-century format.
+Renovated in the 21st century, the Quapaw Baths and Spa brings contemporary spa experiences to a beautifully restored historic building.
+Several other bathhouses now serve different purposes — the Fordyce, for instance, houses the park visitor center and its excellent interpretation of the park’s cultural history.

 Outdoor Recreation: Ozarks and Ouachitas

 Beyond the Buffalo River, Arkansas’s outdoor recreation scene spans two major mountain ranges with genuinely excellent trails, rivers, and lakes.
 The Ouachita National Forest covers 1.8 million acres across western Arkansas and eastern Oklahoma, making it the largest national forest in the South.
-The Ouachita Trail — 223 miles from Talimena State Park in Oklahoma to Pinnacle Mountain State Park near Little Rock — is one of the premier long-distance trails in the central United States, traversing ridgelines and valleys through terrain with little human development.
+Running 223 miles from Talimena State Park in Oklahoma to Pinnacle Mountain State Park near Little Rock, the Ouachita Trail ranks among the premier long-distance trails in the central United States, tracing ridgelines and valleys through terrain with little human development.

-Lake Ouachita, at 40,000 acres the largest lake entirely within Arkansas, is consistently ranked among the clearest lakes in the eastern United States and offers excellent bass fishing, scuba diving in unusually clear water, and camping at lakeside sites accessible only by boat.
-Cossatot River State Park contains some of the most demanding whitewater in the Midwest during high-water conditions — a Class IV and V stretch that draws experienced kayakers from across the region.
+Lake Ouachita, at 40,000 acres the largest lake entirely within Arkansas, is consistently ranked among the clearest lakes in the eastern United States and draws anglers for its bass fishing, divers for its unusually clear water, and campers to lakeside sites reachable only by boat.
+Cossatot River State Park holds what the National Park Service calls the most challenging whitewater in Arkansas — a Class IV and V stretch during high water that draws experienced kayakers from across the South.

 Felipe Cota